Depending on how well you want to treat the water we would use a variation of the following setup:

 - Then after the pump, we can fit a 20um Washable Disc Filter to act as our main barrier for dust and we mainly use this to dramatically extend the lifespan of the filters after it. http://www.filtershop.co.za/disc-filters

-- Now we get to our microfiltration, for this, we use a Triple Big Blue and a UV light as a final barrier for Bacteria.
-This system uses replaceable cartridges and there are many combinations of cartridges that can be used, here is what we would recommend: http://www.filtershop.co.za/premium-2700lph-complete-home-uv-filtration-solution-on-a-stand-unit-click-for-more-info
+- Now we get to our microfiltration, for this, we use a Triple Big Blue.
+This system uses replaceable cartridges and there are many combinations of cartridges that can be used, here is what we would recommend: http://www.filtershop.co.za/triple-stage-home-water-filtration-on-a-stand-unit

 - Firstly a 1um Sediment Filter that we use to filter as small as we can with the cheap cartridges as this protects the finer cartridge follows it.

 - The second filter is a 0.1um Pleated filter that is a physical barrier for bacteria, this is an extremely fine physical filter and thus it limits the flow to around 1200 LPH.

 - Then lastly to catch smells and tastes in the water we would recommend a Premium KDF Filter as it has an active component that prevents bacteria growth in the filter and it also reduces some of the heavy metal levels in the water.

 - Then feed into your final tank, here again, you would want an In-Tank UV Light but this time you would want to run the lamp full time to make sure that your water stays sterilized. http://www.filtershop.co.za/submersible-ultra-violet-uv-lights-click-for-more-information

 - Then from the tank, we can feed your house through the EsyBox Mini, it will be able to supply enough water to run all 3 showers and one other point at the same time and then effectively use you’re your final tank as a buffer.